Nikolas Cruz Jail House Battery Trial Could Have Implications For His Parkland Massacre Trial

 Aggravating factors will be used by prosecutors to argue for the death penalty for Cruz, according to Lewis.
 If prosecutors get a conviction at the battery trial, they can use it to show Cruz’s pattern of aggression.

-However, Lewis feels even if Cruz is convicted at both trials, and receives the death penalty it will be overturned at the Supreme Court level because of his age at the time of the offenses and other factors.MORE NEWS: Boy Brought Gun To Fort Lauderdale Elementary School
+However, Lewis feels even if Cruz is convicted at both trials, and receives the death penalty it will be overturned at the Supreme Court level because of his age at the time of the offenses and other factors.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 “His mother died, he was bullied, and had mental health issues.
 It’s textbook mitigating” he said.